Jeremiah McCray: Murders

 In early 1956, McCray was working on a farm in Talladega, Alabama, when he was approached by an acquaintance who claimed that he knew a place from where they could steal some cash.
 Deciding to accompany him, the pair traveled to Anniston on February 27, where they broke into the home of 73-year-old Daisy F. Gilbert.
-Upon encountering her, the two men savagely beat her to death with sticks before looting $80 and a pistol from the house and fleeing.
+Upon encountering her, the two men murdered her by beating her to death with sticks before stealing $80 and a pistol from the house and fleeing.
 Gilbert's body was later discovered by her daughter-in-law, Ezmi Clifford, who immediately notified the authorities.
 A few days later, Gilbert's adopted son Kenneth, who worked at a Standard Oil plantation in Venezuela, went back to Alabama to accompany his wife, who was considered the prime suspect in the case.
 Up until McCray's arrest, Ezmi was repeatedly called in for questioning by authorities and was regarded with suspicion by the locals, which greatly impacted her and her family's social life and led to friends and acquaintances severing ties with her.

 After Gilbert's murder, McCray is not known to have committed any further violent crimes until July 1, 1957, when he and another acquaintance broke into a small home in Washington Court House, Ohio, where they killed 86-year-old Sarah DeWitt.
 Afterwards, the pair stole $250 and left.
 McCray then celebrated Independence Day at his home in Alabama, and three days later, he traveled to Atlanta, Georgia, where he was hired to do some work for 79-year-old Carrie B. Hanbury.
 Upon arriving, McCray grabbed a shovel and beat to death her 53-year-old son, Robert, on the porch.
 He then entered into the house and proceeded to attack Carrie with a flashlight and a screwdriver, beating and stabbing her into unconsciousness.
 Believing she was dead, McCray stole $90, an electric and safety razor, and two men's shirts from the house before fleeing.
 Robert's body was later found by a newspaper delivery boy, and after authorities searched the house, they located the still-unconscious Carrie inside.
 She was then driven to hospital and had her injuries treated for the next few weeks – in the end, she managed to survive, but was left physically disabled and mentally scarred from the attack.